Flash flooding turns deadly in Alabama as heavy rain inundates Southeast

 Days of rain showers and storms led to flooding in parts of the Southeast on Oct.
 6.

-Torrential rainfall has been drenching the Southeast through much of the week, bringing widespread flooding concerns.
-On Wednesday night, the flooding turned deadly in Alabama.
+Days of torrential rainfall triggered widespread flooding across the Southeast, leaving at least four dead in Alabama, officials said, which has been hit particularly hard by the stormy pattern.
+And AccuWeather forecasters say more rain is on the way for the drenched region.

+The Shelby County coroner confirmed two deaths Thursday afternoon after floodwaters had swept away a vehicle in Hoover, Alabama, about 15 miles south of Birmingham, on Wednesday.
+The victims were two 23-year-olds, Hoover Police Captain Keith Czeskleba said during a news conference.

-Officials with the Marshall County Coroner's Office confirmed early Thursday that two people died as the result of flash flooding in the town of Arab, located about 60 miles northeast of Birmingham.
+Officials with the Marshall County Coroner's Office confirmed early Thursday that two people died as a result of flash flooding in the city of Arab, located about 60 miles northeast of Birmingham.
 One of the victims was a 4-year-old girl, whose body was found late Wednesday.
 The body of an 18-year-old woman was recovered around 7 a.m. local time Thursday.

 "We are working with law enforcement and fire personnel on both incidents to ensure the families have been notified.
 No additional information can be released at this time," the coroner's office said.

-Note: Correction: A previous version of this story indicated Biloxi, Mississippi, has seen 12.51 inches of rain over the last 30 days.
-It is Pascagoula, Mississippi, that has seen that rainfall total over that period.
-Correction: A previous version of this story indicated Biloxi, Mississippi, has seen 12.51 inches of rain over the last 30 days.
-It is Pascagoula, Mississippi, that has seen that rainfall total over that period.